awsdocs/amazon-connect-admin-guide/doc_source/concepts-telephony.md

 ### Starting fresh with Amazon Connect<a name="concepts-new-config"></a>

 In this case, simply select new numbers using the claim a number process\.
-For instructions, see [Claim a phone number](claim-phone-number.md)\.
+For instructions, see [Claim a phone number in your country](claim-phone-number.md)\.

 ### Migrating to Amazon Connect from another provider/platform<a name="concepts-migrate-platforms"></a>